syncfusion-content/winui-docs/winui/Scheduler/Reminder.md

 documentation: ug
 ---
 # Reminder in WinUI Scheduler (SfScheduler)
-The WinUI scheduler notify a particular appointment to enable the `ReminderAlertOpening` event to the `Reminders`.
+The WinUI scheduler notify an appointment reminder by using the `ReminderAlertOpening` event.
 An appointment can have one or more reminders.

 ## Enable reminder
-Reminder can be set by setting the `EnableReminder` property to `true.` By default, it is set to `true.` The reminder time can be set by using the `Reminders` property of `ScheduleAppointment.`
+Reminder can be enable by setting the `EnableReminder` property to `true` which is used to trigger the `ReminderAlertOpening` event to notify appointment reminder.
+The reminder can be set by using the `Reminders` property of `ScheduleAppointment.`

 {% tabs %}
 {% highlight xaml %}